christopherobin/mage/lib/savvy/Readme.md

 * `getBaseUrl()`
 * `addRoute(pathMatch, handler, type)`

 The base URL is configuration driven, and can be resolved with the `getBaseUrl` function.
-All routes sit on subpaths immediately on top of the Savvy base URL.

 `addRoute` is identical to the `addRoute` method of the MAGE HTTP server, except that it will make sure you are not registering a route outside of the `/savvy/` URL space.
 Also, when calling this on